larrriiin/efficient-multilabel-text-classification/efficient-multilabel-text-classification.md

 The [![ Makefile]()](https://github.com/larrriiin/efficient-multilabel-text-classification/blob/main/Makefile) contains the central entry points for common tasks related to this project.

 ## Data preprocessing
+The preprocessing step involves cleaning the text data and preparing it for training.
 ```

 def preprocess_text(text: str, remove_digits=True) -> str: